The Gifts of Singleness: How to Honor God in Your Single Years

 The gift of being single is that you are able to be all-in, on fire, fully devoted to Jesus.

-Although I’m so excited to be married, I’m not wasting the gift of singleness that I have right now.
+Although I absolutely LOVE being married, I knew that I didn’t want to waste my gift of singleness that I had before we were married.
 Just so you know — you’re considered single if you woke up this morning and you’re not married.
 This includes dating couples.
 You’re technically considered single still! :) Don’t waste this precious gift!

 So girlfriend, if you’re single, celebrate it!
 Be in full devotion now, give Him your undivided attention and live intentionally for the sake of the Kingdom.
 Become the woman who you know God has called you to become!
 Live out your identity as a daughter of God.
 We have work to do in this world, people need to know Jesus, and the only way they’ll do that is through us – we are His body! : )